 Ford and their partners received APC funding for their £26 million programme to develop a suite of technologies to further improve the already class-leading 1L EcoBoost engine.
 This is a UK centred project focused on the engineering skills needed to develop and apply these technologies.
 It involves Tier 1 suppliers and leading automotive research universities.
 It aims to increase the UK’s capabilities in this area and will further strengthen Ford UK engineering as the ‘Centre of Powertrain Excellence’ within the company.
 A key aspect is to engage with the UK supply chain offering opportunities for UK-based component and equipment suppliers.
 It will also increase capabilities within the UK’s universities.

 The project consortia consists of Ford, Cambustion Ltd, Continental Automotive Trading UK Ltd, Lubricants UK Ltd, Loughborough University, Raicam Clutch Ltd, Unipart Eberspacher Exhaust Systems Ltd, University of Bath, University of Bradford, University of Nottingham.
-Click below to see some of the Active project partners explain their technology and how the APC has brought them together.

 To date, the APC has invested in 10 major low carbon propulsion projects worth more than £174 million which will secure or create more than 4,500 jobs in the UK and reduce CO2 emissions by more than 12 million tonnes, equivalent to the CO2 emissions from 630,000 new cars, every year, for the next 12 years.